mochiliu/mochiliu.github.io/_portfolio/Project-Synesthesia.md

   teaser: /assets/images/projectsyn/gameoflife_100.gif

 ---
-Keywords: Deep Learning, Auto Encoder, Tensorflow, Python, Game of Life, Cloud Compute, Music Synthesis, IoT, MQTT, Home Assistant
+Keywords: Deep Learning, Auto Encoder, Tensorflow, Python, Game of Life, Cloud Compute, Music Synthesis

 Can a machine translate one senory phenomenon into another?
 Or are experiences solely the domain of biological beings?